Great Bircham Windmill: Description

 Great Bircham Mill is a five-storey tower mill with a stage at third-floor level.
 The tower is 52 ft to curb level and 25 ft outside diameter at the base, with walls 2 ft 6 in thick.
 It has an ogee cap with a gallery.
 The cap is winded by a six-bladed fantail.
 Four double Patent sails are carried on a cast-iron windshaft.
 The wallower and upright shaft are of cast iron.
-The great spur wheel has a cast-iron centre and iron teeth.
+The great spur wheel has a cast-iron center and iron teeth.
 The mill drives two pairs of French Burr millstones.